websecret/laravel-search/README.md

 Models auto indexing on `updated`, `created` and `deleted` events.
 You can use `$article->searchIndex();` and `$article->searchDelete();` to manually index or delete from index.
 Use `Article::searchDeleteAll()` to clear all index by specified model.

+## Config

+### fuzziness

+Fuzzy matching treats two words that are “fuzzily” similar as if they were the same word.

+Of course, the impact that a single edit has on a string depends on the length of the string.
+Two edits to the word hat can produce mad, so allowing two edits on a string of length 3 is overkill.
+The fuzziness parameter can be set to AUTO, which results in the following maximum edit distances:

+* `0` for strings of one or two characters
+* `1` for strings of three, four, or five characters
+* `2` for strings of more than five characters

+Of course, you may find that an edit distance of 2 is still overkill, and returns results that don’t appear to be related.
+You may get better results, and better performance, with a maximum fuzziness of 1.

+### prefix_length

+The number of initial characters which will not be “fuzzified”.
+This helps to reduce the number of terms which must be examined.

+### max_expansions

+The maximum number of terms that the fuzzy query will expand to.